 This is the product that was eventually delivered.
 We assembled a forward-looking tech stack to make the product reliable and extendable, with a number of effectively implemented 3rd-party integrations.
 The front-end, a responsive website, was the favored option; it ensured faster delivery and at the same time allowed users to access it from any device.
 For further details, take a look at the scheme below.

-This collaboration grew into a trustful, inspiring, and productive partnership, and we are proud of the product that was finally delivered after months of extensive brainstorming and committed work.
+This collaboration grew into a trustful, inspiring, and productive partnership, and we are proud of the product that was finally delivered after months of extensive brainstorming and committed work, following web application development principles.
 The product was first launched in NYC.
 The first restaurant responded and signed up in just a couple of weeks, and 3 more joined soon afterwards.
 When a sufficient number of restaurants signs up, the marketing campaign will involve diners – which means everyone who likes to dine out with convenience and pleasure.

 After a sufficient amount of feedback, the product can be evolved in the direction dictated by modern app development for restaurant business.
 Among plans for the future we can name mobile apps, and the same team might be allocated at any time necessary.
 Additionally, data science could be used to generate relevant offers based on statistics gathered over a certain period of usage.
 The value of this feature lies in automation, and it requires data about most popular dining times, discounts and surcharges, average bills, and regional data.